1. Where do your dogs come from?

 4. How much is your adoption fee?

 Our adoption fee is $400.00.
 This fee helps us vaccinate, treat, and rescue more dogs in need.
-Many times this fee does not even come close to covering the bills one dog can incur.
+Many times this fee is lower than the cost of saving a dog.

 5. I can't adopt, what else can I do?

 Foster!
-We provide fosters with EVERYTHING they need.
-Many rescues do not do this.
+We provide fosters with everything they need.
 We are fortunate to have many supporters donate leashes, crates, food, and toys.
 Whatever we have donated, we pass along to our fosters!
 See our foster page for more information.

 6. Where can I meet your dogs?
 Do you have a facility?

 No, we are a completely foster based rescue.
 We do not have a brick and mortar shelter.
-You can meet dogs every Saturday and Sunday from 12pm-2pm at Howl to the Chief, 733 8th Street SE.
-Once an application is submitted, we will arrange a private meet and greet.
+You can meet our dogs every Saturday from 12pm-2pm at Howl to the Chief, 733 8th Street SE.

 7. I live in an apartment, can I still adopt or foster?

 Of course!
 If you can provide a safe and loving home, your application will be considered.
-Dog's personality will be discussed with your adoption coordinator to ensure a fit with your current living situation.
+The adoption coordinator will be in touch with the dog's foster to ensure they would be a good fit for apartment living.

 8. What do I do if I cannot keep the dog I adopted?